Lower bounds for the number of subrings in $\mathbb{Z}^n$: Introduction

-In this paper, we study two different techniques for bounding the number of subrings in $\Z^n$ of index $p^e$.
-The first technique is an extension of Brakenhoff's \cite{brakenhoff} results and holds for the ring of integers $\OO_K$ of any number field $K$ of degree $n$.
+Next, we study two different techniques for bounding the number of subrings in $\Z^n$ of index $p^e$.
+The first technique is an extension of Brakenhoff's \cite{brakenhoff} results and holds more generally for the function that counts subrings of the ring of integers $\OO_K$ in a fixed number field $K$ of degree $n$.
 We find a lower bound by showing that a special set of subgroups of $\OO_K$ are subrings and then bounding the number of such subgroups.
 This is detailed in Section \ref{extended_brakenhoff}.
 The second technique is based off Liu's \cite{liu} work; we bound subrings by counting the number of $n \times n$ matrices with certain properties, see Sections \ref{method_counting} and \ref{fn_bound_sect}.

 We summarize our main results, which give partial answers to Questions \ref{fn_ques} and \ref{conv_ques}.
 First, we provide new lower bounds for $f_n(p^e)$ that hold for all $e \geq n-1$.
 We use the first technique to obtain Theorem \ref{fn_bd_subgps}.
 The other two theorems follow from the second technique.